ArendPeter/GameMakerGuide/docs/1_Pong_YourFirstGame/4_ResourceTypes.md

 ## Sprites

 **Sprites** are essentially pictures / images.
-In general, the term usually refers to small, 2D, pixel art images, however in Game Maker all images (character art, backgrounds, tilesets, etc), are initially imported as sprites.
+In general, the term usually refers to small, 2D, pixel art images, however in Game Maker all images (character art, backgrounds, tilesets, etc), are initially created as sprites.

-There's a lot of ways to create sprites, but my prefered method is to right click on the sprites folder and select "Create > Sprite" (if you want to be fancy you can also hit alt + s).
+There's a lot of ways to create sprites, but my prefered method is to right click on the sprites folder and select "Create > Sprite" (if you want to be fancy you can also hit ALT+S).
 This will spawn a sprite resource window in your workspace.
 We'll name the first sprite ``sPaddle``

 ![](../../images/pong/create_sprite.gif)